How to Scrape Web Data Without Getting Blocked?

 Accessing publicly available data from websites and converting it to structured data sounds easy.
 In reality, it’s getting trickier to scrape web data, as websites are continuously blocking the IPs that are found to be snooping around and collecting data from their web pages.

 Web data extraction, machine learning, and web crawling are inevitable aspects that help improve business value.
-It has became more than essential to scrape web data, which is used for lead generation, competitive intelligence practices, market research, price comparisons and more.
+It has become more than essential to scrape web data, which is used for lead generation, competitive intelligence practices, market research, price comparisons, and more.

 The question is, how to scrape web data without getting blocked?

 Let’s break it down.

 Most websites want to deliver real content to real users and do not wish to get their web pages crawled and scraped for business purposes.
 That is why most have developed mechanisms to recognize scrapers and crawlers so that they could deploy IP blocks.

 Additionally, websites have also resorted to applying blanket IP blocks, whereby they directly ban the IP of a specific provider.
 For example, AWS servers are commonly banned by websites, as these servers have an extensive history of scraping web data.

 Use a Proxy Server

 Proxy servers act as a “layer” between you and the target website and hide your IP address from the target web server.